cquesadad/custom-price-user-role/README.md

 ```

 #### d.
 Submit the request:
-- Envía la solicitud HTTP al servidor de WooCommerce con los datos actualizados.
+- Send the HTTP request to the WooCommerce server with the updated data.
-- Verifica la respuesta de la solicitud para asegurarte de que los precios se hayan actualizado correctamente.
+- Check the request response to make sure prices have been updated correctly.

 ### 4. Request example:
-Here is an example of what a read request would look like using cURL in php:
+Here is an example of what a read request would look like using cURL in php.
+You will need to know the exact ```id``` and ```key```

 ```
 // Consumer Key and Consumer Secret of WooCommerce